SUSE/Portus/_docs/Configuring-Portus.md

     use-case and the safest option.
 The idea behind this option is that you only want to synchronize when bootstrapping your instance.

+### Pagination

+**Note**: feature only available in Portus 2.4 or later.

+You can configure how pagination behaves regarding table entries and the pages component.
+The `limit` attribute refers to the number of entries per page that should be displayed and `before_after` to the number of pages to be displayed before and after the current page in the pages component.
+The default values are descibred as below:

+{% highlight yaml %}
+pagination:
+  limit: 10
+  before_after: 2
+{% endhighlight %}

 ## Deploying Portus in a Sub-URI

 In some deployments it might make sense to make Portus accessible through a